Develop and apply your knowledge and understanding of educational ideas and theories.

 Typical placements take place at

-Level two (GCSE) or equivalent in English and mathematics*.
+GCSE grade C, or Grade 4 in English Language and mathematics or equivalent*.
 Where applicants have achieved a GCSE grade 4 or above in English literature only, we will look for further evidence of a breadth of achievement in English.